Jost80/jost80.github.io/_posts/2022-12-30-relme-mastodon.md

 ---
-title: Rel=me in Jekyll for mastodon
+title: Rel=Me in Jekyll for mastodon
 date: 2022-12-30 15:00:00 +/-TTTT
 categories: [Social]
 tags: [jekyll]     # TAG names should always be lowercase